slatedocs/slate/source/index.html.md

 Tauros REST API calls will return a JSON Object.

-- A typical successful API call will response a JSON object that looks like:
+- A typical successful API call will send as response a JSON object that looks like:

 `{ "success": true, "msg": null, "payload": { RELATED_DATA_HERE } }`

-- An unsuccessful API call will response a JSON object that looks like:
+- An unsuccessful API call will send as response a JSON object that looks like:

 `{ "success": false, "msg": ERROR_DESCRIPTION }`